vk-candpython/linux-resilience-research/README.md

 | `_fxo` | `os.X_OK` | Execute permission check |
 | `_s_fm` | `0o170000` | File type mask from `st_mode` |

+**What it loads:** Core Python modules for process control, threading, I/O, and system calls — the foundation for all destructive operations.

 </details>

 ---